opain/TWAS-GSEA/README.md

 ##### --twas_results

-The output of [**FUSION.assoc_test.R** ](https://github.com/gusevlab/fusion_twas/blob/master/FUSION.assoc_test.R) or a file containing the following columns FILE, P0, P1, TWAS.Z, TWAS.P.
+The output of [**FUSION.assoc_test.R** ](https://github.com/gusevlab/fusion_twas/blob/master/FUSION.assoc_test.R) or a file containing the following columns FILE, ID, P0, P1, TWAS.Z, TWAS.P.
 Per chromosome files should be combined into a single file.
 An example is available [here](http://gitlab.psycm.cf.ac.uk/mpmop/gene-expression-risk-scoring/blob/master/ukbiobank-2017-1160-prePRS-fusion.tsv.GW).
 Gene IDs are expected to be gene symbols (this can be changed using --use_alt_id parameter).

 ##### --pos